brunomuniz-encora/poc-starlingx-messages/Demo.md

 The `central` (to the right) presents the following information:

-- a timeseries of the processed events (based on the timestamp when the event was created on the `node`);
+- a time series of the processed events (based on the timestamp when the event was created on the `node`);
 - a constantly updated list of recently connected `nodes`;
-- a timeseries of received events (based on `central`'s timestamp when the event was received).
+- a time series of received events (based on `central`'s timestamp when the event was received).

 All 4 `node`s, to the left, are constantly generating new data.
 This random data is generated using a long tail distribution and, if above a configured threshold for the `node`, the data is sent to the `central`.
-Points above the red line in the timeseries represent the data from each node that is sent to the `central`.
+Points above the red line in the time series represent the data from each node that is sent to the `central`.

 ![Demo overview](README/demo_overview.png)